MahirPatel16/Trading-Simulator-Analyzer/README.md

 ### StockWyse - Navigate Markets with Confidence
 ----
 ---------
-# Main Features of the web application have been listed as follows
+# Main Features of the web application are as follows
 ---------
 ## Registration and Login
 <img src="/screenshots/register.png" width="500" /> <img src="/screenshots/login.png" width="500" />
-* The user has to register their username, password, and other details before login.
-* On login, enter the correct password.
-* Make sure you click the login button "Only Once" after entering the username and password.
+* **User Registration**: Begin your StockWyse journey by registering with a unique username and password, ensuring a personalized and secure login experience.
+* **Secure Login Process**: After registration, users can securely log in by entering their credentials.
+The "Only Once" login button ensures a seamless and protected login process.
 ---------
 ## HOME - Dashboard
 ![Local Image](/screenshots/dashboard.jpg)

 ------
 #### Top Gainers and Top Losers
-- This feature is on the left panel of the user dashboard.
-The web app collects live market prices from the NSE website and calculates the top gainers and losers among the nifty 50 stocks.
-If the market is closed when the app is run, it uses the closing price of the last market day for calculations.
+- **Market Insights**: The left panel on the dashboard provides real-time information on the top gainers and losers among the Nifty 50 stocks.
+Utilizing live market prices or the previous day's closing prices, users can grasp the market dynamics.
-- The top 3 gainers and the top 3 losers are displayed on the dashboard.
-When clicked on any of the stocks among these, the user is redirected to the official NSE website of the particular stock, to know the stock information in detail.
+- **In-Depth Stock Exploration**: Clicking on any stock within this section redirects users to the official NSE website for that particular stock, offering a comprehensive view of individual stock details for informed decision-making.
 --------
 #### Business News
-- This feature is present on the right panel of the web application.
-This collects the latest business news using an external API and displays it on the user dashboard.
-When clicking on any news headline, the user is directed to the particular news website to find the entire news article.
+- Positioned on the right panel, the Business News feature aggregates the latest business news through an external API.
+Users can click on any headline that redirects to the details on the respective news website, staying informed about market trends.
 ----------
 #### Nifty 50 index
 - This is the central graph of the user dashboard.
 The graph is the plot of the variation of the NIFTY-50 index in the last year.
 NIFTY 50 is a benchmark Indian stock market index that represents the weighted average of 50 of the largest Indian companies listed on the National Stock Exchange.